 Metal print in photo: From extended range

 There are so many reasons to invest in wall art.
-Even when your space is tiny, art can completely elevate your interiors by adding color and vibrancy and creating depth.
+Even when your space is tiny, art can completely elevate your interiors by adding colour and vibrancy and creating depth.
 But for an oversized room, it’s even more important.
 Because nothing is more solemn than bare walls, right?

 The best thing about art is the scope to get seasonal with your collections.
 Christmas can be a great time to update your wall art pieces.
 Our metal prints (currently only available in the UK) are a low-maintenance option for busy homes because they are waterproof and easy to clean.
 They also don’t fade, meaning they’ll last for many years to come.

-Remember though – placement of wall art matters if you want to centralize focus.
+Remember though – placement of wall art matters if you want to centralise focus.
 Tall ceilings are a dream, but if you’re already struggling to fill a very large room, that extra headspace can be imposing.
 Hang your wall art a little lower to create the illusion of a shorter ceiling height.
-Low-hung art is one of the best tricks in learning how to make a large room feel cozy in any season!
+Low-hung art is one of the best tricks in learning how to make a large room feel cosy in any season!

 Break up your wall space